aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the usual next instruction, at 6. `JUMP_FORWARD` likewise jumps to index 15[^2], to skip `no` if we chose `yes`.

-    # in Figure 2: AST types added in Tailbiter version 1.
+    # in figure 1: AST types added in Tailbiter version 1.
     stmt = For(expr target, expr iter, stmt* body)
          | While(expr test, stmt* body)
          | If(expr test, stmt* body, stmt* orelse)